Text copyright © Katie Mohar. All rights reserved.

 Before airplanes, before space ships, humans flew in hot air balloons.
 Nearly 250 years ago, the hot air balloon became the first technology to carry humans in flight.

 Children dream about soaring through the air like birds.
 Kids love how balloons stimulate their imaginations, allowing them to travel vicariously through the sky.
 And Peter Pan proved that the fantasy of flight doesn’t disappear in adulthood.

 Here’s the history of how persistence, courage and fortuitous weather launched the first hot air balloons.
-Plus, three places to visit in America to see ballooning in action.
+Plus, four places to visit in America to see ballooning in action.

 Hot Air Balloon History Timeline

 1783 – Brothers Jacques-Étienne and Joseph-Michel Montgolfier take the first human flight in a rudimentary hot air balloon over Paris, France.
 They flew five miles!

 1785 – French inventor Jean-Pierre Blanchard and American physician-scientist Dr. John Jeffries board a hot air balloon to make the world’s first flight by air over the English Channel.

 1793 – Blanchard pilots the first balloon flight in America, beginning in Philadelphia, Pennsylvania and ending in New Jersey.
 The historic flight is observed from the ground by many prominent Americans, including President George Washington.

 1804 – Blanchard marries Marie Madeleine-Sophie Armant.
 She becomes the first female professional balloonist to pilot her own balloon.
 Marie is frequently commissioned by Napoleon for entertainment at events including his wedding and birthday.
 In 1811, when Napoleon’s son was born, Marie even flies over Paris while tossing birth announcements from her balloon!